pulumi/docs/content/blog/getting-started-with-k8s-part4/index.md

 ### Headless Service

 In the previous section, we described the Headless Service.
-The key parts are setting the `ClusterIP` to `none`, which creates an IP address and setting the port so that applications can establish a database connection.
+The key parts are setting the `ClusterIP` to `"None"`, which allocates an IP address and port so that applications can establish a database connection.

 {{< gist pulumipus 057ca0abb4758161a4d3ce2698e9683a >}}